sofastack/sofastack.tech/content/en/projects/sofa-mosn/quick-start-setup/index.md

 cd sofa-mosn
 ```

-The final path of MOSN source codes is `$GOPATH/src/sofastack.io/sofa-mosn`.
+The final path of SOFAMosn source codes is `$GOPATH/src/sofastack.io/sofa-mosn`.

 ## Import by using IDE